genrnd/soc-aes-accel/README.md

 diff fpga_plaintext nofpga_plaintext
 ```

-The example above insmod's and rmmod's modules to switch between hardware and
+The example above `insmod`s and `rmmod`s modules to switch between hardware and
-software encryption.
-We hope that there is a more convenient way to achieve
+software implementations of encryption.
+We hope that there is a more convenient
-this, but it is not known to us.
+way to achieve this, but it is unknown to us.

 SEE ALSO
 --------